gpzhu/enmRoute/README.md

 biologist could decide which/how many patches are going to be used for deploying samples, given available time and resources.

+User inputs:
-User inputs: Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary
+Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions.
-predictions: Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using ecological niche model; Binary prediction (pred2): a raster surface representing binary prediction (presence/absence), that could be attained by thresholding suitability prediction;
+Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using ecological niche model.
+Binary prediction (pred2): a raster surface representing binary prediction (presence/absence), that could be attained by thresholding suitability prediction.
-Patch size limit (p): minimum patch size that should be considered in the surveying; Capacity index limit (r): capacity index used to discard low suitability patches; Number of patches to be iterative removed (u).
+Patch size limit (p): minimum patch size that should be considered in the surveying.
+Capacity index limit (r): capacity index used to discard low suitability patches.
+Iterative number (u): Number of patches to be iterative removed (u).

 ``` r
 ### read system file data ###